chinmayarvind23/AIvaluate/design-plan.md

 The goal of our project is to produce dependable, robust, and user-friendly software capable of effectively and efficiently grading students HTML, CSS, and JavaScript files that they submit for evaluation with the assistance of AI.
 This will be done using prompts provided by the professor where in return, insightful and accurate grading feedback will be provided to both the student and the instructor allowing both the students and instructors to engage with our web-based application in a dynamic manner, allowing for students to understand problem areas within their submissions and work on them and allow for instructors to spend less time grading, and more time helping students and developing the course to be the best it can poissibly be.

-Start each section with a lead-in, detailing what it is.
-Also, do not just have a collection of images.
-Each diagram must be explained clearly.

 ## System Architecture Design

 Recall the system architecture slides and tell us which architecture pattern you are using and why (it may also be something not in the slides or be a combination).
 Provide more details about the components you have written, and where these components fit in the overall architecture so we can visualize how you have decomposed your system.
 Basically, this should all be captured in ONE diagram with the components on them and a few sentences explaining (i) why you chose this architecture and (ii) why the components are where you put them.
 If you want to just focus on a certain aspect of your system and not show the entire architecture for your system in the diagram, that should be fine as well.